zhaojiawei392/dq1/README.md

 sudo cmake ..
 sudo make install
 ```
 Here, the build variable `BUILD_SHARED_LIBS` is set to `ON` by default, but this is only possible if qpOASES was installed as a shared library as well in previous steps.
-If you want to keep installed static, use following instead:
+If you want to keep installed static, use the following instead and keep in mind that the dependency qpOASES library also must be installed as a static library:
 ```bash
 cd ~/Downloads
 git clone https://github.com/zhaojiawe392/dq1.git